Travel Advisory for Bosnia and Herzegovina

 - Dual Citizenship Policy: Recognized in certain circumstances

-- Proof Of Onward Travel: Required by airlines for one-way tickets beyond 3 months
+- Proof Of Onward Travel: May be required by airlines

-- Currency Limit Declaration: Amounts exceeding 10,000 EUR or equivalent must be declared on arrival; same for exit, requiring a bank certificate.
+- Currency Limit Declaration: Amounts exceeding 10,000 Euros or equivalent

-- Drone Usage Law: Not explicitly stated, but photography of military/police installations is prohibited; likely requires permits.
+- Drone Usage Law: Photography of military/police installations prohibited; specific regulations may apply.

 Emergency Contacts